mouse0270/bootstrap-notify/README.md

 ```css
 tranition: all 0.5 ease-in-out;
 ```
+- Remember to read to documenation.
+I use custom css style's for the progress bar that you can find there.
+This was left out of the plugin so you could choose to use the default progressbar styles provided for bootstrap or write your own.

 ##### Version 2.0.1
 - Added the ability to set an X and Y value within the offset option